qqwwqwq/DualSOM--SOFTWAREX-/README.md

 ### 2. Create a Python Environment

-It is recommended to use `conda` to isolate dependencies:
+It is highly recommended to use `conda` to isolate dependencies.
+This project is optimized for Python 3.7:

 **Using conda:**
 ```bash